Case Study Rachelle

 For her analysis, Rachelle sent me a removable disc with a TON of photos on them.
 Huge photos, just the way I like them.
 I will show you the ones that helped me come to my conclusion about her as well as my thought process along the way.

-Among many photos, the one above was the first one I started to analyze closely.
+I looked at the many photos.
 With the blue eyes and somewhat cool hair, I thought for sure she was some sort of lighter Summer.
 This is why lots of photos are helpful.
 I rarely can make an accurate analysis from one or a few photos.
 Lighting can alter things and sometimes the camera just doesn’t want to reflect the actual coloring.

 Her skin looks cooler and I Saw some pink in cheeks.
 However, after talking with her on the phone, I found out she was wearing some foundation that was on the cool side.